HarryJamesGreenblatt/A-Riff-In-React/docs/10-azure-deployment.md

 *   **`container-deploy.yml`**: Builds and deploys the API container to Azure Container Apps
 *   **`static-web-deploy.yml`**: Builds and deploys the React frontend to Azure Static Web Apps

-These workflows are triggered on pushes to the `fresh-start` branch.
+These workflows are triggered on pushes to the `main` or `fresh-start` branches.
 They perform the following steps:

 1.  **Container Deploy Workflow**:
     *   Builds the Docker image for the API